FarmBot-Docs/farmbot-developers/v15/python/web-app-api-examples.md

 {%
 include callout.html
+type="warning"
+title="Making requests"
+content="Making requests other than GET to the API will permanently alter the data in your account.
+Be especially careful making DELETE requests and POST requests to singular resources, like the /device endpoint, as the API will destroy data that cannot be recovered.
+Altering data through the API may cause account instability."
+%}

+{%
+include callout.html
 type="info"
 title="Libraries required"
 content='The following examples require the Requests library.
 To install, run `python -m pip install requests` in the command line.'